 Agitation typically occurs in the early stages of brain injury recovery, when the patient experiences post-traumatic amnesia.

-During this time, the brain cannot form new memories.
-It also cannot filter information, which leads to frequent sensory overload.
+During this time, the individual does not remember what happened to them, and their brain cannot form new memories.
+The brain also has difficulty filtering information and attending to multiple forms of stimuli at once, which leads to frequent sensory overload.
 As a result, the person enters a state of extreme disorientation and confusion.

 All these factors contribute to severe agitation after traumatic brain injury.

 Agitation is one of the many secondary effects of traumatic brain injury.
 Symptoms of agitation include:

 - Impulsive or aggressive behavior

 As patients progress through the later stages of recovery, they should begin to regain control of their actions.
 Over time, these behaviors should decrease.

 However, sometimes agitation continues even after amnesia disappears.
 We will examine the reasons for that below.

 Why Agitation Appears in Later Stages of Brain Injury Recovery